J-M-Bell/MusicScalePlayer/README.md

 # Music Scales
-A mobile app for playing music scales
+A mobile app that allows users to play major and minor music scales.